Param3103/Param3103/README.md

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on lunch ordering system
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning java
-- 🤔 I’m looking for help with HTML
+- 🤔 I’m looking for help with java
 - 📫 How to reach me: Follow me on Dev
 -  https://dev.to/param3103
 <!--